Skip to content

 Medicaid and KCHIP

-If you are pregnant, ask the clinic or provider about temporary pregnancy coverage while your full application is processed.
-If your child needs coverage, apply even if you are unsure.
-The state will decide which program fits.
-ASMOM has a Kentucky healthcare guide and national Medicaid guide for broader coverage basics.
+KCHIP is free or low-cost health coverage for eligible children under 19.
+If your child needs coverage, apply even if you are unsure which program fits.
+See ASMOM’s Kentucky healthcare guide and national Medicaid guide for basics.

 Child care assistance

-The Child Care Assistance Program can help eligible families pay for child care while a parent works, searches for work, attends school, or takes part in approved activities.
-The state Kentucky CCAP page explains that families apply through Division of Family Support and providers work with the Division of Child Care.
+The Child Care Assistance Program can help eligible families pay for child care.
+The state Kentucky CCAP page says the Division of Family Support helps families apply, while the Division of Child Care supports providers.

 Ask whether your provider accepts CCAP before you count on the subsidy.
-Also ask about copays, start dates, and what happens if your work hours change.
-ASMOM has a Kentucky child care guide and national child care guide for more planning help.
+Also ask about copays, start dates, activity hours, and schedule changes.
+ASMOM’s Kentucky child care guide and national child care guide can help you prepare.

 Unemployment and job help